florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ## 4. Picking the Right MMA Instruction

 This is where I hit the first major wall.
 I started by reading the [PTX ISA docs](https://docs.nvidia.com/cuda/parallel-thread-execution/) looking for FP4 MMA instructions on Blackwell.
-The datacenter SM100 chips use `tcgen05.mma`, an instruction that operates on large tiles and uses a dedicated hardware unit called Tensor Memory.
-We could assumed that all Blackwell arch including SM120 would have something similar but it does not.
+The datacenter SM100 chips use `tcgen05.mma`, a new-generation instruction that operates on large tiles and uses a dedicated hardware unit called Tensor Memory.
+I assumed SM120 would have something similar.

+It does not.

 After digging through [CUTLASS issue #2800](https://github.com/NVIDIA/cutlass/issues/2800), a [thread on the NVIDIA developer forums](https://forums.developer.nvidia.com/), and [CUTLASS issue #3044](https://github.com/NVIDIA/cutlass/issues/3044), I pieced together the reality: SM120 uses the older Ampere-style **warp-level `mma.sync`** instructions.
 No Tensor Memory, no `tcgen05`.
 The specific instruction I need is: